 Become a VinoFile member and select your Favorite Seats in order to use this feature.

-Our VIP seats offer the best option for couples and pairs to enjoy a bit more space than other sections and are located in an elevated section behind the Front Premier and Premier (floor).
-This section features the only low, two-seat tables in the venue.
+Our VIP seats offer the best option for couples and pairs to enjoy a bit more space than other sections and are located in an elevated section behind the House Left Premier (floor) section.
+This section features low, four-seat tables and eight seat high tops with barstool seating.

-Premier (floor): Our Premier (floor) section offers tables of four on the main floor with full view and proximity to the stage second only to our Front Premier seating.
+Our Premier section offers tables of four, six and eight seat banquets on the main floor with a full view of the stage